 FP&A People.
 A modern FP&A professional is expected to wear many hats.
 However, it is next to impossible to find a person who can play the roles of the Architect, the Analyst, the Storyteller and the Influencer at the same time.
 This makes the hiring process difficult and many companies choose to build FP&A teams where all these roles are executed by the team members.
 The above-mentioned roles were modified from Mark Gandy’s model.
 The role of the Influencer was added by the Geneva FP&A Board as one essential in the context of FP&A Business Partnering.

 Systems and Analytics.
-Analytics are not simple and historic anymore; advanced techniques are required as a result.
+Analytics is not simple and historic anymore; advanced techniques are required as a result.
 Old models are being replaced by driver-based ones – Excel spreadsheets are not able to adapt to the pace of the changing market.

 Process and Design.
 Processes and design are becoming more flexible and dynamic.
 There is no one correct recipe for all. the modern FP&A organizations are creative with transforming and designing their processes to meet the requirements of the modern world.